mknx/smarthome/config.md

 ### Item Attributes

- * `type`: if you want to use an item for storing values and/or triggering actions you have to specify this attribute.
-If you do not specify this attribute the item is only usefull for structuring your item tree.
-You could choose between:
+ * `type`: for storing values and/or triggering actions you have to specify this attribute.
+(If you do not specify this attribute the item is only usefull for structuring your item tree).
+Supported types:
-   * bool: you could init this type with on, 1, True or off, 0, False.
-It will be set to True or False internally.
-So you could use `if sh.item(): ...`.
+   * bool: boolean type (on, 1, True or off, 0, False).
+True or False are internally used.
+Use e.g.  `if sh.item(): ...`.
-   * num: it could be any number (integer or float).
+   * num: any number (integer or float).
-   * str: well a regular string or unicode string.
+   * str: regular string or unicode string.
-   * list: a list/array of values.
-Usefull for some KNX dpts.
+   * list: list/array of values.
+Usefull e.g. for some KNX dpts.
-   * dict: a python dictionary for generic purposes.
+   * dict: python dictionary for generic purposes.
-   * foo: this type is for special purposes.
+   * foo: pecial purposes.
 No validation is done.
-   * scene: a special keyword to support scenes
+   * scene: special keyword to support scenes
- * `value`: this is the initial value of that item.
+ * `value`: initial value of that item.
- * `name`: you could specify a name which would be the str representation of the item.
+ * `name`: name which would be the str representation of the item (optional).
  * `cache`: if set to On, the value of the item will be cached in a local file (in /usr/local/smarthome/var/cache/).
  * `enforce_updates`: If set to On, every call of the item will trigger depending logics and item evaluations.
  * `threshold`: specify values to trigger depending logics only if the value transit the threshold. low:high to set a value for the lower and upper threshold, e.g. 21.4:25.0 which triggers the logic if the value exceeds 25.0 or fall below 21.4.
 Or simply a single value.
  * `offset` (only for num-types): the offset will be evaluated every time you try to update the value of the item.
 It could be a simple '+2' or a more complex '*3.0/2+3'.
- * `eval` and `eval_trigger`: see the next section for the description of these attributes.
+ * `eval` and `eval_trigger`: see next section for a description of these attributes.
- * `crontab` and `cycle`: see the logic.conf for possible options to set the value of an item at the specified times / cycles.
+ * `crontab` and `cycle`: see logic.conf for possible options to set the value of an item at the specified times / cycles.

 #### Scenes
-If you want to use scenes you have to put a config file into the scenes directory for every 'scene item'.
+For using scenes a config file into the scenes directory for every 'scene item' is neccessary.
 The scene config file consists of space separated lines with the <code>ItemValue ItemPath|LogicName Value</code>.

 <pre># items/example.conf
 [example]